KhronosGroup/VulkanSC-Emulation/README.md

 ## How to Build and Run

-[BUILD.md](BUILD.md) includes directions for building all components.
+- [BUILD.md](BUILD.md) includes directions for building all components.
+- [icd/README.md](icd/README.md) includes information about the Vulkan SC Emulation ICD and its use.
+- [pcc/README.md](pcc/README.md) includes information about the Vulkan SC Emulation Pipeline Cache Compiler and its use.

 ## Version Tagging Scheme